Instance discovery and auto record creation is supported for Apache Web Server, IBM WebSphere App Server, JBoss Server, Tomcat Server and Oracle.

 Jump to: Summary | Steps to get started | How it works | Make records Inactive | Search records | Common questions

 - Support for scanning multiple instances running on the same host, and when hosts have varying configurations

 - 2 phased scanning process.
-First a discovery scan finds instances of server applications (Apache/IBM WebSphere/JBoss) that you have chosen to scan, consolidates instance data, and creates/updates auth records in the user’s account.
-Then an assessment scan uses the records saved in the user’s account for control evaluations.
+First a discovery scan finds instances of the server applications that you have chosen to scan, consolidates instance data, and creates/updates authentication records in your account.
+Then an assessment scan uses the records saved in your account for control evaluations.